The Definitive 2026 Guide to the Tobique Gambling License Framework

 - Domain monitoring and compliance verification.

-Operators running multiple brands under a single license must ensure all active domains are registered within the 5-domain cap covered by the base fee.
+Operators running multiple brands under a single license must ensure all active domains fall within the 5-domain cap.
 Additional domains require separate arrangements.
-The DLAG package is renewed annually alongside the license.
+The subscription renews annually alongside the license.

 Annual renewal costs in 2026 are structured across three components: